Architecture College of Architecture

 The College of Architecture values the global context and rich experiences of education abroad.
 The following opportunities may be available on a regular basis to students.

 Clermont-Ferrand, France.
-During the spring semester, qualified students in the fourth year of the architecture program can elect to study in Clermont-Ferrand, France.
+During the spring semester, qualified students in the fourth year of the architectural studies program can elect to study in Clermont-Ferrand, France.
 Under an agreement with the university, students have an opportunity to complete one semester of their requirements toward a degree at the University of Nebraska–Lincoln.

 Rome, Italy.
 During each spring semester, qualified interior design and landscape architecture students may elect a semester of studies in Rome, Italy.
 Please contact the Interior Design Program Director or the Landscape Architecture Program Director for more information on this study abroad opportunity.